-The Taiwanese government is offering cash or discount incentives worth NTD 5,000 to incoming tourists.
+The Taiwanese government is offering NTD 5,000 (about HKD 1,280) worth of vouchers to incoming tourists starting May 1.
 The rewards will be available to individual travellers, while travel agencies can receive subsidies worth NTD 10,000 to 20,000 for groups coming to Taiwan.
-Half a million lucky visitors can benefit from the package.

 The scheme is part of the government’s NTD 5.3 billion plan to attract around six million overseas travellers this year.
 They hope it will help the tourism sector and the pandemic-stricken economy recover.
 The incentive also encourages local spending following COVID-19 curbs.

-Taiwan travel: Everything to know about the incentive
+Taiwan travel: Everything to know about the vouchers

 The proposed spending plan comes after Taiwan fully reopens to Hong Kong and Macau tourists.
 Officials said the package has been in the works for a while but needed some time to implement the plan.